nobidev/cilium/Documentation/helm-values.rst

      - OIDC application client secret
      - object
      - ``{"secretKey":"client-secret","secretName":"hubble-timescape-ui"}``
+   * - :spelling:ignore:`hubble.timescape.ui.auth.oidc.extraFields`
+     - OIDC auth code redirect URL extra fields.
+Enrich the auth code redirect URL with extra fields in the query section.
+Such fields are sometimes required in environments that are using a non standard OIDC implementation.
+     - list
+     - ``[]``
+   * - :spelling:ignore:`hubble.timescape.ui.auth.oidc.idTokenUserClaim`
+     - OIDC user claim to extract from the id_token.
+The extracted value is used to uniquely identifier the user and perform authorization when RBAC is enabled.
+     - string
+     - ``"email"``
    * - :spelling:ignore:`hubble.timescape.ui.auth.oidc.issuerCA`
      - OIDC custom CA to verify against.
 Will default to ``.hubble.rbac.auth.oidc.ca`` when RBAC is enabled.
      - object